Turner Bequest CLXXIX 15

-Inscribed by the artist in pencil with various notes on Raphael’s loggia [see main catalogue entry]
+Inscribed by the artist in pencil with various notes on the loggia decorations [see main catalogue entry]

 How to cite

-Nicola Moorby, ‘Details of the Decorations of Raphael’s Loggia in the Vatican: the Third and Fourth External Piers 1819 by Joseph Mallord William Turner’, catalogue entry, January 2010, in David Blayney Brown (ed.), J.M.W.
+Nicola Moorby, ‘Details of the Decorations of Raphael’s Loggia in the Vatican: the Second External Pier 1819 by Joseph Mallord William Turner’, catalogue entry, January 2010, in David Blayney Brown (ed.), J.M.W.
 Turner: Sketchbooks, Drawings and Watercolours, Tate Research Publication, December 2012, https://www